XRPLF/xrpl-dev-portal/content/ripplerest_api.md

 You can use the [Create Client Resource ID](#create-client-resource-id) method in order to generate new Client Resource IDs.

-## Getting Started ##
+## Using Ripple-REST ##

-### Setup ###

 You don't need to do any setup to retrieve information from a public Ripple-REST server.
 Ripple Labs hosts a public Ripple-REST server here:

 `https://api.ripple.com`

+If you want to run your own Ripple-REST server, see the [installation instructions](#running-ripple-rest).

-However, in order to submit payments or other transactions, you need an activated Ripple account.
+In order to submit payments or other transactions, you need an activated Ripple account.
 See the [online support](https://support.ripplelabs.com/hc/en-us/categories/200194196-Set-Up-Activation) for how you can create an account using the [Ripple Trade client](https://rippletrade.com/).

 Make sure you know both the account address and the account secret for your account:

  * The *address* can be found by clicking the *Show Address* button in the __Fund__ tab of Ripple Trade
  * The *secret* is provided when you first create your account. **WARNING: If you submit your secret to a server you do not control, your account can be stolen, along with all the money in it.** We recommend using a test account with very limited funds on the public Ripple-REST server.

-If you want to run your own Ripple-REST server, see the [installation instructions](https://github.com/ripple/ripple-rest/#installing-and-running).

 As a programmer, you will also need to have a suitable HTTP client that allows you to make secure HTTP (`HTTPS`) GET and POST requests.
 For testing, there are lots of options, including: